IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/6. Only time will tell!/README.md

 ![osint-challenge-6](osint-challenge-6.jpg)

+A little bit of Singapore trivia:

 Speakers' Corner is an area located within Hong Lim Park.
 It is an area where citizens and permanent residents can demonstrate, hold exhibitions and performances, as well as freely speaking about issues that would be otherwise restricted in other parts of Singapore.
 Prior registration with the government is required before such activity may proceed.

-Either way, this place is in danger of being bombed, and we need to identify where and when this picture was take.
+Either way, this place is in danger of potentially being bombed, and we need to identify where and when this picture was taken.